bento-platform/bento/docs/garage.md

 #### Going back to local storage

-If you need to work on the local storage backend with DRS, set the following in your local.env:
+If you need to work on the local storage backend with DRS, comment out the following lines in your `local.env`:
 ```bash
 # local.env
 # DRS S3 Configuration